pymc-devs/pytensor/doc/tutorial/debug_faq.rst

 Using Test Values
 -----------------

-As of v.0.4.0, Aesara has a new mechanism by which graphs are executed on-the-fly, before a :func:`aesara.function` is ever compiled.
+As of v.0.4.0, Pytensor has a new mechanism by which graphs are executed on-the-fly, before a :func:`pytensor.function` is ever compiled.
 Since optimizations haven't been applied at this stage, it is easier for the user to locate the source of some bug.
-This functionality is enabled through the config flag `aesara.config.compute_test_value`.
+This functionality is enabled through the config flag `pytensor.config.compute_test_value`.
 Its use is best shown through the following example.
 Here, we use ``exception_verbosity=high`` and ``optimizer=fast_compile``, which would not tell you the line at fault.
 ``optimizer=None`` would and it could therefore be used instead of test values.